The scalloped rows

 the essayist Philip Lewis was his complacent young wife, Louisa

-Now she felt a
+Now she felt a tinge

-she could run away from Godwin?
+could run away from Godwin?
 She had not allowed the intrusion of

 such thoughts while Godwin had been alive.
 And now it no longer